gmanstewart01/Blog/README.md

 # Tutorial

+### Step 1: Create a basic HTML form
+Instructions:

+Explanation:

-### Step 1: Initialize your session
+### Step 2: Initialize your session
 Instructions: Type at the top of your php file the following: `<?php session_start(); ?>`

 <br>

 Explanation: What this is essentially doing is creating a new session or resuming an existing one.
 This should be called before anything is sent to the browser as an output.

-### Step 2: Store your values into your session array
+### Step 3: Store your values into your session array
 Instructions:

 <br>

 Explanation: There is a special global session array denoted as `$_SESSION` for php code.
-What this means is that there is an empty special list (or storage box) of data which can be called upon by any php page after adding session_start(); In order to add data into the list, you must type something similar to the following: `$_SESSION['username'] = 'kate'`; In this case, the data you are storing is in the form of what is called a key-value pair.
+What this means is that there is an empty special list (or storage box) of data which can be called upon by any php page after adding `session_start();`.
+In order to add data into the list, you must type something similar to the following: `$_SESSION['username'] = 'kate';`.
+In this case, the data you are storing is in the form of what is called a key-value pair.
 In this case, `'username'` is the key.
 A key is the label or name for a piece of data.
 In this case, it is the label/name for `'kate'`, which is the actual value we are storing.

 ### Step 3:
 Instructions: